AlvaroCalo/hotel/README.md

 ### Front-End
 * Center the navbar
 * Add copyright of the logo in legal notice
+* Scale-down the picture of San Sebastian panorama

 #### Index
 * Nav Bar: logo, and links: hotel (index), location, guest rooms, services, “san sebastián”, big button of “make reservation”
 * A carousel: